 The NEBOSH National General Certificate provides a broad understanding of key health and safety issues, covering the legal requirements for health and safety in the UK and the identification and control of workplace hazards.

-The course is split into 3 units which are assessed individually - 2 taught units and a work-based assignment.
+The course is split into 2 units which are assessed individually - 1 through a question paper and 1 through a practical assessment.

 Full course syllabus

 Element 1: Why we should manage workplace health and safety

 - 1.1 Discuss the moral, financial and legal reasons for managing health and safety in the workplace

 - 1.2 Explain how the law works and the consequences of non-compliance